-The effects of load on bsfc, as well aqs on HC and CO emissions were compared between dual circuit and conventional cooling systems as shown in figures 5 to 7.
-The temperature readings were obtained by using thermocouples and the temperature profiles have been plotted in Figure 8 for dual circuit cooling in comparison with conventional cooling.
+The effects of load on bsfc, as well aqs on HC and CO emissions were compared between dual circuit and conventional cooling systems as shown in Figure 5 to 7.
+The temperature readings were obtained by using thermocouples and the temperature profiles which had been plotted in Figure 8 for dual circuit cooling in comparison with conventional cooling.